- Apache Junction

 New critters and wildlife are plentiful.
 Don't be fooled, scorpions and rattlesnakes do exist here in the desert.
 As do javelina, wild boar often seen prancing around desert landscapes startling the bejesus out of unsuspecting joggers.
 Invest in some bug spray and know to stay far from the hiking trails if you scare easily.

-Apartment List has released Arizona's results from the first annual Apartment List Renter Satisfaction Survey.
-The survey, which drew on responses from over 18,000 renters, provides new insights into what states and cities must do to meet the needs of the 105 million American renters nationwide.
+Apartment List has released results for Arizona from the second annual Apartment List Renter Satisfaction Survey.
+The survey, which drew on responses from over 30,000 renters, provides insight into what states and cities must do to meet the needs of the 105 million American renters nationwide.

 Key findings in Arizona include the following: